 Once I found my passion and what I wanted to do in my life I set out to achieve it.
-I have persevered for years to build my businesses, I have fallen over and over and picked myself up over and over.
+I have persevered for years to build my occupation, I have fallen over and over and picked myself up over and over.
 The one real big problem I have always had was listening to what other people thought I should be doing, and getting dragged away from my life purpose or what I had to focus on.
-It's not that I have never believed in my own abilities, it's that I let others influence me in what they thought were my abilities.
+It is not that I have never believed in my own abilities, it is that I let others influence me in what they believed were my abilities.

 These days, after all these years I can say that my self-belief is set in concrete!
 I have conditioned myself to turn off the noise of other people’s opinions of what I do, or who I am, how I should behave or even how I should think.
 I am driven by my own excitement and desire to achieving goals, by making a difference to other people’s lives, and because I believe in my own capabilities.